HTTPArchive/almanac.httparchive.org/src/content/en/2020/mobile-web.md

 }}

 ##### Cumulative Layout Shift

 [Cumulative Layout Shift](https://web.dev/cls/) (CLS) is a metric that quantifies how much content within the viewport shifts around, during the user visit.

 The [most common causes of a poor CLS](https://web.dev/optimize-cls/) are:

-* Images without dimensions
+* Images without dimensions.
-* Ads, embeds, and iframes without dimensions
+* Ads, embeds, and iframes without dimensions.
-* Dynamically injected content
+* Dynamically injected content.
-* Web Fonts causing FOIT/FOUT
+* Web Fonts causing FOIT/FOUT.
-* Actions waiting for a network response before updating DOM
+* Actions waiting for a network response before updating DOM.

 It's not trivial to identify these causes locally or in a development environment, as it is heavily dependent on how real users experience the page.
 Third-party content or personalized content often doesn't behave the same in development as it does in production.

 According to CrUX data, 60% of mobile sites and 54% of desktop sites, have a good CLS.